ryansgot/forsuredbandroid/README.md

 # forsuredb
 forsuredb is a project designed to take a lot of the work out of database programming.
-It was inspired mainly by the retrofit project (https://github.com/square/retrofit), and it is meant to be a typesafe, quick means of defining and working with data. forsuredb is not intended to replace existing frameworks (see the Android Development subheading below)
+It was inspired mainly by the retrofit project (https://github.com/square/retrofit) and Ruby on Rails, and it is meant to be a typesafe, quick means of defining and working with data. forsuredb is not intended to replace existing frameworks, but to work within them (see the Android Development subheading below).

 ## Possible Use Cases
 1. Android Development